Codeo-Token-Developer/backend-users/README.md

 	newPassword
 }

-*note: You can get userId from params;
+*note: You can get userId from params that send from server
 ```

 Success: